 The Centre for Sustainable Healthcare is expanding its Green Space for Health Programme with new funding from the Government’s Green Recovery Challenge Fund.

-The grant, from the Department for Environment, Food and Rural Affairs (DEFRA) will allow CSH to increase tree planting across NHS sites as part of the NHS Forest and grow skills in this area.
+The grant, developed by the Department for Environment, Food and Rural Affairs (Defra) and its Arm's-Length Bodies, will allow CSH to increase tree planting across NHS sites as part of the NHS Forest and grow skills in this area.
 The new grant will also enable CSH to embed Nature Recovery Rangers at three NHS sites.
 The rangers will be working on green space conservation and restoration projects with a focus on connecting communities to natural surroundings.
 They will also train up apprentices working alongside them.
 In addition, the programme will provide therapeutic nature-based wellbeing sessions for health staff at five NHS sites, and will train staff to run their own sessions.

 The Green Recovery Challenge Fund supports projects that can implement nature-based solutions and connect people with the natural world.
 Chosen projects must be aligned with the Government’s 25 Year Environment Plan goals, which the Green Space for Health Programme will contribute to the delivery of.